isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 2022-01-31

--   Fix for welcome message in MS Teams Bot
+-   Fix for welcome message in Microsoft Teams Bot
 -   Fix for lost descriptions on first edit when pasting an image
 -   Improved file upload feedback
 -   Fix where you could not upload the full 50MB for a file